oscargdd/drafts-nmop-isis-ospf-topologies/draft-ogondio-nmop-isis-topology.md

 + What-if analysis.
 Estimation of the network KPIs in modified network situations.
 For instance, failure situations, traffic anomaly situations, addition or deletion of new adjacencies, IGP weight reconfigurations, etc.
 - Failure analysis.
 Systematic and massive test of the network under multiple simulated failure situations, evaluating the network fault tolerance properties, and using mathematical models to derive statistical network availability metrics.

 ## Relationship with the IS-IS YANG Model

 {{!RFC9130}} specifies a YANG data model that can be used to configure and manage the IS-IS protocol on network elements.
 This data model covers the configuration of an IS-IS routing protocol instance, as well as the retrieval of IS-IS operational states.
 {{!RFC9130}} is still expected to be used for individual network elements configuration and monitoring.
 On the other hand, the proposed YANG model in this document covers the abstracted view of the entire network topology containing IS-IS.
 As such, this model is aimed at being available via the NBI of an SDN controller.

-## Relationship with Digital Map
+## Relationship with SIMAP

-As described in {{?I-D.draft-havel-opsawg-digital-map}}, the Digital Map provides the core multi-layer topology model and data for the digital twin and connects them to the other digital twin models and data.
+As described in {{?I-D.draft-ietf-nmop-simap-concept}}, SIMAP is the data model that provides a view of the operator's network and services and specifically provides an approach to model multi-layered topology and an appropriate mechanism to navigate amongst layers and correlate between them.

-The Digital Map Modelling defines the core topological entities, their role in the network, core properties, and relationships both inside each layer and between the layers.
+SIMAP defines the core topological entities, their roles within the network, essential properties, and relationships—both within individual layers and across multiple layers.

-The Digital Map Model is a basic topological model that is linked to other functional parts of the digital twin and connects them all: configuration, maintenance, assurance (KPIs, status, health, symptoms), Traffic Engineering (TE), different behaviors and actions,  simulation, emulation, mathematical abstractions, AI algorithms, etc.
+It serves as a foundational topological model that links and integrates other models, including those for configuration, maintenance, assurance (e.g., KPIs, status, health, symptoms), traffic engineering (TE), behavioral modeling, simulation, emulation, mathematical abstractions, and AI algorithms.

-As such the IGP topology of the Digital Map (in this case, IS-IS) is just one of the layers of the Digital Map, for specific user (the network operator in charge of the IGP) for specific IGP use cases as described before.
+Within SIMAP, the IGP topology (in this case, IS-IS) is just one of the layers of the multi-layered topology, for specific user (the network operator in charge of the IGP) for specific IGP use cases as described before.
+All the use cases and requirements specified in {{?I-D.draft-ietf-nmop-simap-concept}} are also applicable to IS-IS topology as well.

+{{?I-D.draft-havel-nmop-simap-yang}} specifies what requirements are supported by RFC8345, identifies the gaps and proposes the solutions for these gaps.
+This will have impact on IS-IS topology modelling and will provide the mechanism to model IGP areas as networks, have relation between AS and areas, have bidirectional links, etc.

 # Use of IETF-Topology for Representing an IP/MPLS network domain

 IP/MPLS networks can contain multiple domain IGP domains.
 We can define an IGP domain as the collection of nodes and links that participate in the same IGP process.
 The topology information of a domain can be structured according to ietf-network-topology data model {{!RFC8345}}.
 For example, if BGP-LS {{?RFC9552}} is used to collect the information, the nodes and links that are announced with the same combination of AS number / domain ID are considered to belong to the same domain.

 If a node and/or layer termination point participates in more than one IGP, it will be present in multiple IGP domain networks.
-As the basic components, node/links/termination points {{!RFC8345}}, it is therefore possible to joint the different different IGP topologies from a digital map modeling point of view.
+As the basic components, node/links/termination points {{!RFC8345}}, it is therefore possible to joint the different different IGP topologies from SIMAP modeling point of view.
 The ietf-network instance MUST include the following properties to indicate it is a domain running an IGP instance:

 A network-id that uniquely identifies such domain in the network.
 The "network-types" property should include the l3t:l3-unicast-topology, to indicate it is a network in which the nodes are capable of forwarding unicast packet.
 Also, this draft proposed to add a new property, "isis-topology", to indicate the topology being represented is running the IS-IS IGP process.